 Alwinton to Kidland Forest

 Alwinton is a great place to head out into the National Park.
-We did a circular walk which we found on the Ordnance Survey app which took us across the Kidland Forest, where there are plenty of Forestry walking trails.
+We did a circular walk which we found on the Ordnance Survey app which took us across to Kidland Forest, where there are plenty of Forestry walking trails.
 If you are lucky you may also spot a red squirrel!
 We didn’t really do more than skirt the edge of the forest before following the river back to Alwinton.
 I can’t find the route we followed online but there is a nice route on the Northumberland National Park website which covers a similar area.

 There is a national park car park in Alwinton with toilets, or you can park for free (considerately) in the village.
 The village was pretty quiet when we visited but this may have been as it was very, very windy – not for fair weather walkers!

 Dog friendly rating – 3.5/5.
 Similarly to many countryside walks there may be livestock for much of the walk.
-However, Kidland Forest (if you venture that way) offers miles of trails which are perfect for sniffs, or if you follow the route along the river Alwin, there is the opportunity to dogs to have a paddle!
+However, Kidland Forest (if you venture that way) offers miles of trails which are perfect for sniffs, or if you follow the route along the river Alwin, there is the opportunity for dogs to have a paddle!
 Either way there is something for dogs to enjoy on these walks.
 Please pick up poos and dispose of them responsibly.

 St Cuthbert’s Cave